 I grew up amidst the vibrant colors and traditions of a small pueblo outside of Morelia, Mexico.
 The famous artisan communities that surround my hometown exposed me to some of the world’s most amazing handcrafted creations – arts and crafts that are colorful, intricate, unique and full of local pride.
 As much as I enjoyed appreciating the art around me, I didn't know I could create art myself.

 My purpose is to continue to learn and grow in my craft, to contribute to my community, and to create artwork that speaks to the viewer.

 ABOUT THE ART

 I work in several mediums and my main focus is in oil and acrylic on canvas.
 I enjoy painting a variety of genres, including abstracts, but I have an inclination for flowers, fruits and vegetables.
 The vast diversity and rich colors of Mother Nature keep me perpetually inspired.
 Being that my husband is a chef, there is never a shortage of peak season produce at hand.
-He calls me from the farmer's market, not to ask if I need ingredients for cooking but to suggest the next painting subject.
+Sometimes he calls me from the farmer's market, not to ask if I need ingredients for cooking but to suggest the next painting subject.

 Painting is a way of preserving the ephemeral.
 Once set on canvas, fruits and veggies will never spoil and flowers are perpetually in bloom.
 My art is also a tribute to farmers.
 Now, more than ever, there is a need to be aware of and connected to our food sources.
 There is a call to understand where our food comes from, who it comes from, and how it gets to us.

 The vibrancy of produce and textile markets, the discoveries of travel, and the fleeting moments of everyday life are all emotions that inspire me to create art.

 The beautiful thing about the world of art is that it can transport us to a time and place where nothing has to make sense but at the same time everything is connected.